Engineered Near and Far Field Optical Response of Dielectric Nanostuctures using Focused Cylindrical Vector Beams: Engineering near and far field optical response of silicon nanospheroids using cylindrical focused beams

-In addition to this process at the excitation wavelength, the nanostructure shape could be calculated in order to adjust a resonance mode wavelength with the exciton emission one.
+The example of Fig.~\ref{fig:switch} shows that the maximum intensity of the electric near field has roughly the same value, but is located at different spatial positions around the spheroid.
+As a consequence, optimizing the nanoantenna - emitter couple needs to spatially position precisely the emitting dipoles in the nanostructure near field, as well as their orientation.
+Taking the example of Transition Metal Dichalcogenide (TMD) monolayer wrapped around Si nanostructures \cite{sortino_dielectric_2020, poumirol_unveiling_2020}, the near field hot-spot leading to an increased number of excitons would be located at different positions according to the excitation polarization.
+Thus, in the case of the lin-GB, more excitons would be generated in the TMD monolayer on each side of the spheroid along the $x$-axis, while they would be created on each side of the spheroid along the $y$-axis in the rad-CVB case.
+In addition to this process at the excitation wavelength, the nanostructure shape could be calculated in order to make a resonance mode wavelength coincide with the exciton emission one.
 Furthermore, since the emitting dipoles are preferentially generated at different positions around the nanoantenna, the photoluminescence (PL) intensity pattern is expected to be very different depending on the excitation beam polarization.
 Note also that the PL emission directivity could be further modified by the orientation of the emitting dipoles as, depending on the kind of TMD, the emitting dipole can be parallel (neutral exciton), or perpendicular (dark exciton in specific materials such as WSe$_{2}$) to the TMD layer \cite{poumirol_unveiling_2020}.